Daniel Phillips (Violin); Todd Phillips (Violin);

 The Orion String Quartet is one of the most sought-after ensembles in the United States.
 Since its inception, the Quartet has been consistently praised for the fresh perspective and individuality it brings to performances, offering diverse programs that juxtapose classic works of the standard quartet literature with masterworks by twentieth and twenty-first century composers.
 The Quartet remains on the cutting edge of programming with wide-ranging commissions from composers Chick Corea, Brett Dean, David Del Tredici, Alexander Goehr, Thierry Lancino, John Harbison, Leon Kirchner, Marc Neikrug, Lowell Liebermann, Peter Lieberson and Wynton Marsalis, and has enjoyed a celebrated creative partnership with the Bill T. Jones/Arnie Zane Dance Company.
 The members of the Orion String Quartet—violinists Daniel Phillips and Todd Phillips (brothers who share the first violin chair equally), violist Steven Tenenbom and cellist Timothy Eddy—have worked closely with such legendary figures as Pablo Casals, András Schiff, Rudolf Serkin, Isaac Stern, Pinchas Zukerman, Peter Serkin, members of TASHI and the Beaux Arts Trio, as well as the Budapest, Végh, Galimir and Guarneri String Quartets.
 The Orion serves as Artist Members of Chamber Music Society of Lincoln Center and Quartet-in-Residence at New York's Mannes College of Music.
 “A noisy standing ovation is nothing rare, and these players certainly deserved theirs after the stellar performance.
 But silence can be an even better indicator of a powerful performance.
 After the Adagio in the Mendelssohn, the musicians managed to seduce the rustling, coughing, whispering audience into utterly silent awe.”
 The New York Times

 The Quartet will be appearing at the Ravinia Festival, Toronto Summer Music Festival and Music Mountain with pianist Peter Serkin performing Dvorak and Brahms Piano Quintets.
 They will also perform at the Santa Fe Chamber Music Festival where they have become distinguished for commissions and unusual works by major composers.
+The Quartet is pleased to join the Bill T. Jones/Arnie Zane Dance Company for two performances in September of its iconic D-Man in the Waters (Part I) as part of Fall for Dance at the Delacorte Theater in Central Park.

 Highlights of their 2014-15 season will be a European tour with concerts in Germany, Madrid, Bilbao and the Wigmore Hall in London.
 Their critical acclaim in performances of Haydn String Quartets have made this composer central in many programs this season.
 Returning to the Philadelphia Chamber Music Society, they perform a program of Haydn, Webern and Reger's Piano Quartet with longtime musical partner Peter Serkin.
 Other US appearances will bring them to Yale with Windscape and the Chamber Music Society of Lincoln Center where they will perform four Haydn Quartets as part of the Society's winter festival called Intimate Expressions.